This tutorial is very much based on EK22's air bubbles technique.

 reduce the opacity of the dark shadow to 70% and the light to 83%, or whatever you think looks good

-depending of what effect you are going for, you can change to Mode of the original (non tightened) highlight, to 'Soft Light', 'Grain merge' or leave it at 'Normal'
+depending of what effect you are going for, you can change the Mode of the original (non tightened) highlight, to 'Soft Light', 'Grain merge' or leave it at 'Normal'

 In 'Normal' Mode you get a very strong white.
 In 'Soft Light' Mode it looks all very soft and picks up the background colour.
 In 'Grain Merge' Mode you get a stronger white, but still with the blue being integrated.